Sutherland Elementary School

 Cafeteria Information

 Students participate in the National School Lunch Program that includes breakfast.
 Hot lunches are served daily.
-Costs for these meals are to be announced.
 Menus are posted in the classroom and distributed monthly.
+Menus are also available on the Dinwiddie County website.

 Back to Table of Contents